Children and Teens

 Children and teens grieve differently than adults do and, therefore, need different kinds of supports.
 We offer small groups in which youth can participate in activities, projects, and open discussion aimed at developing healthy coping skills during the grieving process.
 Participants are invited to share their personal experiences with grief, ask questions, and ultimately, provide support to one another as they become more able to understand their own grieving process.

-Adults are encouraged to participate in our free caregiver’s groups which are designed to support them in the challenging process of parenting a grieving child.
+Adults are encouraged to participate in our free caregiver’s groups which are designed to support them in the challenging process of parenting a child who is grieving – often while they themselves are grieving.

 Call for a Meeting with Rick’s Place Staff